Mai Po Marshes Nature Reserve is a key part of the internationally important Deep Bay wetland

 There are world rarities, most notably one of east Asia’s star birds, Black-faced Spoonbill, of which there are around 1700 known in all, and for which Deep Bay is one of only three major winter sites.
 It seems most pass through on migration, especially in November, but over a hundred may be found throughout winter.
 They feed along the mudflats, also at ponds within the Deep Bay area, and tend to roost at ponds in Mai Po (typically from around 10am to late afternoon).

-Other endangered wetland species that are/were annual here are Dalmatian Pelican (arrive perhaps end of December) and Saunders’ Gull.
+Other endangered wetland species that are/were annual here include Saunders’ Gull.
 Both may be seen on the mudflats, from the Boardwalk hides.
-Sadly, the pelicans maybe even rarer now – staying further north as the world warms? – and Saunders’ Gull numbers declining, maybe as pollution killing the crabs they feed on.
+Sadly, Dalmatian Pelicans were annual, but now locally extinct – staying further north as the world warms? – and Saunders’ Gull numbers declining, maybe as pollution killing the crabs they feed on.